avobmat/general/README.md

     - If you have separate text files, compress the CSV and text files into a single ZIP file before uploading.

 7. If you are not a privileged user with full upload rights, please provide a link to the shared folder (e.g., Google Drive, Dropbox, or OneDrive) where we can access your zipped file.
+Please make sure the folder is shared so that anyone with the link can view and download the file; otherwise we will receive a ‘You need access’ message and will not be able to process your data.

 # License